jack-pappas/fsharp-logic-examples/readme.md

 ### Needed for Installation ###

 There are two solutions: `*.VS10.sln` and `*.VS11.sln` for Visual Studio 2010 and Visual Studio 2012 respectively.
-Both solutions are targetting .NET framework 4.0; while the VS10 version uses F# 2.0, the VS11 version targets F# 3.0.
+Both solutions are targeting .NET framework 4.0; while the VS10 version uses F# 2.0, the VS11 version targets F# 3.0.

 We use NuGet to manage external packages, for example, NUnit/FsUnit for unit testing.
 You will need to install [NuGet] (http://nuget.codeplex.com/) to get additional required libraries.